 Educational training aids typically require high resolution since they are used for communication purposes, making SLA ideal.
 The dental market is notorious for using SLA, and the hearing aid market is split between SLA and FDM.
 Due to the nature of the healthcare market and the importance of printing tiny details, SLA is most preferable.

-Research and academic institutes across the country have adopted FDM and SLA technologies in droves.
-There isn’t a single university without a makerspace, and most high schools are beginning to position 3D printing in a variety of different ways.
+Research and academic institutes across the world have adopted FDM and SLA technologies in droves.
+There isn’t a single university without a makerspace, and most secondary schools are beginning to position 3D printing in a variety of different ways.
 Typically, it’s used to motivate students to try new technologies and embrace their inner entrepreneur.

 Many researchers have an interest in expanding material capabilities that make 3D printing a viable option for the future.
 Whether the purpose is research or student learning, most universities and teaching institutes lean towards FDM due to the relatively low cost and equipment simplicity.
 Post processing can be challenging with SLA, therefore FDM is a more student friendly option.
 In addition, the future of FDM looks brighter when it comes to material expansion for manufacturing purposes.